 Bees will attack you if they feel threatened, and being stung by a bee can be excruciatingly painful.
 This is why many people choose to use bee-killing sprays that kill beehives from a safe distance.

-You can also spray the beehive and then sit back and wait for the chemicals to do their thing.
-Once the bees have died, the hive can be removed so that no bees can return to it.
+You can also spray the beehive and sit back and wait for the chemicals to do their thing.
+Once the bees have died, the hive can be removed so no bees can return to it.

 When to consult a professional

 If you are allergic to bees or the hive is in a difficult location, it may be safer to call in an expert, preferably a beekeeper, who will remove the bees without killing them and also remove the hive.
 Some exterminators employ poison, while others do not remove the hive.

 Honey bee populations are declining, so hiring a beekeeper to remove the bees without killing or injuring them carefully is a wise choice.